-- Select PI: To fill in the PI data by accessing the ALMA user database. - Add CoI: To fill in the co-I data. - Remove CoI: To delete a highlighted Co-I from the table.
-Note that PI's can only be changed, not deleted. - Add from Proposal...: Opens a window to select an ALMA Proposal and to append its users to the current project.
+- Add Co-PI: Complete the co-PI data in the same way. - Add CoI: Complete the co-I data in the same way. - Remove CoI: Delete a highlighted Co-I from the table.
+Note that PI's can only be changed, not deleted. - Add from Proposal...: Add the investigators from a previous project as co-Is.